CANDI: Hybrid Discrete-Continuous Diffusion Models: Abstract

 \section{Abstract}

-While continuous diffusion has shown remarkable success in continuous domains such as image generation, its direct application to discrete data has underperformed compared to purely discrete formulations.
-This gap is counterintuitive, given that continuous diffusion learns score functions that enable joint evolution across multiple positions.
-To understand this gap, we introduce \textit{token identifiability} as an analytical framework for understanding how Gaussian noise corrupts discrete data through two mechanisms: \textit{discrete identity corruption} and \textit{continuous rank degradation}.
-We reveal that these mechanisms scale differently with vocabulary size, creating a \textit{temporal dissonance}: at noise levels where discrete corruption preserves enough structure for conditional learning, continuous denoising is trivial; at noise levels where continuous denoising is meaningful, discrete corruption destroys nearly all conditional structure.
-To solve this, we propose \textit{CANDI} (\textbf{C}ontinuous \textbf{AN}d \textbf{DI}screte diffusion), a hybrid framework that decouples discrete and continuous corruption, enabling simultaneous learning of both conditional structure and continuous geometry.
-We empirically validate the temporal dissonance phenomenon and demonstrate that CANDI successfully avoids it.
+While continuous diffusion has shown remarkable success in continuous domains such as image generation, its direct application to discrete data has underperformed pure discrete formulations.
+To understand this gap, we introduce \textit{token identifiability}, an analytical framework characterizing how Gaussian noise corrupts discrete data through two mechanisms: \textit{discrete identity corruption} and \textit{continuous rank degradation}.
+We reveal that these mechanisms scale differently with vocabulary size, creating a \textit{temporal dissonance} that forces a tradeoff between learning continuous geometry and discrete structure.
+To address this, we propose \textbf{CANDI} (\textbf{C}ontinuous \textbf{AN}d \textbf{DI}screte diffusion), a hybrid framework that decouples discrete and continuous corruption, enabling simultaneous learning of both.
 This unlocks the benefits of continuous diffusion for discrete spaces: on controlled generation, CANDI enables classifier-based guidance with off-the-shelf classifiers through simple gradient addition; on text generation, CANDI outperforms masked diffusion at low NFE, demonstrating the value of learning continuous gradients for discrete spaces.
-We include the code on the project page available here: \looseness=-1
+We include the code on the project page: \url{https://patrickpynadath1.github.io/candi-lander}.